Graduate Studies in Agricultural Economics at McGill

 For official application deadlines, and how to make an electronic application, please consult the Graduate and Post-Graduate Studies Admissions website .

-Applications are accepted for admission only for the Fall semester.
+Applications will only be considered for admission for the Fall 2015 semester.
+Applications for Winter and Summer 2015 are closed.
 We strongly recommend that all your documents be received at McGill at least eight months prior to the intended start of the program, otherwise you will not be considered for funding support.

 For a student who is prepared well, the program requirements should take approximately 18 months to complete.
 Students MUST complete the degree within three (3) years.
 During the first year, students concentrate on their lecture courses, and then shift their attention to their research thesis.